ga4gh/refget/docs/compare_collections.md

 ## Use case

-- You have a local sequence collection, and an digest for a collection in a server.
+- You have a local sequence collection, and a digest for a collection in a server.
 You want to compare the two to see if they have the same coordinate system.
 - You have two digests for collections you know are stored by a server.
 You want to compare them.

 ## How to do it